jeremyneveu/m2-npac-grac/chapters/en/01_FLRW_metric.md

 :::

 The proper distance is the distance that could actually be measured between two objects at time $t$.
-If we choose an object located at the comobile coordinate $\sigma_E$ and a comobile observer in 0, then the proper distance today at $t_0$ is simply written for the three curvature cases:
+If we choose an object located at the comoving coordinate $\sigma_E$ and a comoving observer in 0, then the proper distance today at $t_0$ is simply written for the three curvature cases:
 $$D_p(z) = a_0 \chi(z) =\int_0^z\frac{c \dd z}{H(z)} $$
 and is expressed in units of length.
 The notion of proper distance is illustrated [](#fig:distances).